-The fragrances segment also has experienced steady growth in recent years.
+The fragrances segment also has experienced steady growth.
 Other products include deodorants and depilatory products, accounting for an estimated 5.3% of industry revenue in 2019.

 With the rising of fine living and skincare consciousness, Chinese female consumers are increasingly focused on product effectiveness.
 They want products that clean and protect their skin while keeping it healthy.
 Moisturising, hydrating, whitening, and cleansing are the most valued product functions for consumers.
 Anti-aging effects and pore tightening are also growing.